styczynski/react-native-web-electron-template/README.md

 Then run the command:
 ```
-  android-release
+  npm android-release
 ```

 Or/and:
 ```
-  ios-release
+  npm run ios-release
 ```

 The release will be performed in-cloud (Expo servers).
-And the link for app download will be specified in the logs (not full automation support).
+The binaries will be saved to `android/ios-release` folders.